 - Consider different ways to celebrate events.
 Some families will give out sweets to celebrate special events such as Easter, Chinese new Year or Diwali.
 You may wish to encourage them to give out stickers/pencils instead.
 Or make birthdays special by dressing up or playing party games.

-- Provide staff with nutrition knowledge- check out our range of affordable classroom and online training
+- Provide staff with nutrition knowledge- check out our range of online training (opens in new tab)

 - Discuss the EatWell guide and the importance of variety and meal routine